2019 Whales and Wildlife Update

-Winter snowpack in the mountains is LARGE this year, 2018.
+Winter snowpack in the mountains is MARGINAL this year, 2018.
 Why does this matter.
-Well, history has shown that when we have a solid snowpack in the coastal mountains we get a constant flow of water in rivers all summer.
-This means more fish can go you river sooner and consequently more salmon show up in Johnstone Strait attracting more Orca.
-Often when the winters are colder and provide lots of snowfall, our corresponding summers are calm and warm, somedays even hot.
+Well, history has shown that when we have a MARGINAL snowpack in the coastal mountains we get a MARGINAL flow of water in rivers all summer.
+This means less fish can go to rivers sooner and consequently less salmon show up in Johnstone Strait attracting Pods of Orca showing to chase the salmon.
+Often when the winters are milder and provide lots of rainfall, our corresponding summers are calm and hot, some days even very hot.

 This early Spring we have had our first sighting in years of a sperm whale is the waters around Hansen Island.
 We expect that the number of humpback whales will increase this summer if the projection for feed is correct.
 We are always amazed by the return of resident orca pods to the Strait.
 The baby orcas are few but remain an inspiration to all of us.